Home > Tool Steel Heat Treatment Technical Center > M2 Tool Steel Heat Treatment Guide

 4. Tempering

 Tempering is the final critical step.
 It serves to relieve stress, increase its toughness, and develop secondary hardness.
-M2 should undergo at least two tempering processes, and three tempering processes will further improve performance.
-This multi-stage process is crucial to optimizing the transformation of retained austenite to fresh martensite and to temper this newly formed martensite.
+M2 should undergo at least two tempering processes; 3 will further improve performance.
+This multi-stage process is crucial for optimizing the transformation of retained austenite into fresh martensite and tempering the newly formed martensite.
 A single temper of the same duration is less beneficial.

 The temperature for the first tempering of M2 is 565°C (1050°F).
 The temperature for the second tempering is 550°C (1025°F).
-After each tempering process, wait for M2 to cool to room temperature before performing the following tempering process.
+After each tempering process, wait for M2 to cool to room temperature before proceeding to the next.

 Tempering curve for M2 high-speed tool steel.
 To optimize the transformation of retained austenite to fresh martensite during the tempering sequence, the high (right) side of the secondary hardness peak curve is preferred, and the low (left) side should be avoided.1

-Tempering Temperatures and achieved hardness.Based on using an austenizing temperature of 2250°F (1230∘°C)2
+Tempering Temperatures and achieved hardness.Based on using an austenizing temperature of 2250°F (1230°C)

 Tempering TemperatureOil Quenched Rockwell Hardness RcAir Quenched Rockwell Hardness Rc